Bryce Harper Has Washington Fans Wondering About His Future With Latest Instagram Post

-The Washington Nationals Bryce Harper is entering his free agent year.
+The Washington Nationals’ Bryce Harper is entering his free agent year.
 Whether he is simply going to test the waters and stay with the only team he has been with for his entire MLB career, or seek a new team with a potentially bigger contract is unknown.
 Since the spring, Harper has been linked to a number of teams as a potential landing spot including the Yankees, Red Sox, Phillies, Dodgers, Cubs, Giants, Angels, and the list goes on.
 Each has deep enough pockets to sign him, and some even have something more to offer than money – the chance to win a World Series.

-It is with that in mind, that The Score reported on Harper’s latest Instagram post, which was actually a nine-panel posts waving to fans in the stands.
+It is with that in mind that The Score reported on Harper’s latest Instagram post, which was actually a nine-panel post waving to fans in the stands.
 It could be that he is simply marking the end of the season with his collage and saying see you next year, or it could be that he is thanking the fans for years of support and saying goodbye on a more definitive basis.
 Harper hasn’t commented on which it is, but if he intended to create a buzz and get people to nag the National’s front office about whether they will pursue a new deal with him, then his mission was accomplished.

 “To the fans and the city of DC, thank you!”